 Actionable by the Team Independently

-Interdependence is less of a concern for start-ups, but it is a problem for larger businesses.
-Your aims and targets must be genuine, and you cannot use the argument that “Marketing failed to market it.”
+Interdependence may be less of a concern for start-ups, but it is a problem for larger businesses.
+The targets of you and your team must be genuine, quantified and independent.
+One of the litmus tests of independence is that you should not be able to use the argument later that shifts the blame to another team (such as “Our product was good, but marketing failed to market it.”)

 Set Key Results